DiamondMofeng/grafana-greptime-datasource/src/README.md

 ## Install The Plugin

 ### Manually
-Download the plugin from [this repo's release page](https://github.com/DiamondMofeng/grafana-greptime/tags) or clone the repo then build your own one.
+Download the plugin from [this repo's release page](https://github.com/DiamondMofeng/grafana-greptime-datasource/releases)

 Put the unzipped plugin folder into your grafana's plugin directory, which default at `/var/lib/grafana/plugins`

-Since this plugin is currently not signed by Grafana Official, you have to set your grafana to development mode to load this plugin.
-You can set the environment variable `GF_DEFAULT_APP_MODE=development` or set `app_mode = development` in your grafana.ini

 Restart your Grafana and the plugin will be loaded!